 Euthanize the mice according to the ethical statement.

 Immobilize mice on prone position on acrylic stage with adhesive tape and apply mineral oil with a cotton swab in the calf and knee (Figure 2C and 2D).

+“Note”: "Optional: To reduce animal stress during the foot pad injection, have another researcher gently and manually restraining the animal's leg during the injection."

 Perform a midline incision in the calf from the heel to the knee (Figure 2F).